Djskurt/HaborTech-Operations-Playbook/week02-iam-cli.md

 - AccessDenied
   -An error response given when an entity such as a user requests an action, but the system determines they do not meet required permissions to perform said action.
 - AWS CLI
-  -A terminal-based utility for aws that allows to use text commands instead of clicking around in a we browser interface.
+  -A terminal-based utility for aws that allows to use text commands instead of clicking around in a web browser interface.
 - CloudShell
   -The browser-based terminal embedded in the AWS management console that inherits our current AWS web console login credentials.
 - Caller Identity